 For Hawaiians, results of these DNA tests cannot assist in any of the State of Hawaii's programs compensating Native Hawaiians.

 Administrators of all FTDNA group projects are volunteers and receive no compensation of any kind from FTDNA.
 If you are unsure if your background qualifies for this project, contact the project administrator for further details.
-You can do this by clicking on the REQUEST TO JOIN THIS GROUP link in the left hand column of this page, or through the link below.
+You can do this by clicking on the REQUEST TO JOIN THIS GROUP link in the upper right hand portion of this page, or through the link below.